YannickFricke/Satisfactory-DS-Docker/Readme.md

 ## How to setup

-Download the repository to your computer or server and run the following commands:
+Download the repository to your computer or server and run the following command:

 - docker-compose up